PieterKas/agent2agent-auth-framework/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# Agent-to-Agent Authentication and Authorization

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Agent-to-Agent Authentication and Authorization".

 * [Editor's Copy](https://PieterKas.github.io/agent2agent-auth-framework/#go.draft-agent2agent-kasselman_lombardo-agent2agent-auth.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-agent2agent-kasselman_lombardo-agent2agent-auth)